CodeHarborHub/codeharborhub.github.io/docs/Julia/Intro.md

 ---
 id: intro-julia
 title: Introduction to JULIA
-sidebar_label: An Introduction to Julia
+sidebar_label: Introduction to Julia
 sidebar_position: 1
 tags: [Julia, Feature, Uses]
-description: "Learn Basics of Julie .Julia is a relatively new, open-source programming language gaining popularity for its unique blend of features.
-Here's a breakdown of its basics, functionalities, uses, and applications".
 ---

 Julia is a relatively new, open-source programming language gaining popularity for its unique blend of features.

 ## Basic Overview